Topological insulators and K-theory: KQ-theory

 \section{KQ-theory}

-In this section, we will first introduce the $\mathbb{Z}_2$ time reversal symmetry and model the band structure of a time reversal invariant topological insulator by its Hilbert bundle, which is a Quaternionic vector bundle over a Real space.
-In order to classify all possible band structures of a topological insulator, we will apply the Quaternionic K-theory, i.e., $KQ$-theory, which is equivalent to the Real K-theory, i.e., KR-theory.
-Finally, the real Baum--Connes isomorphism for the free discrete group $\mathbb{Z}^d$ will be briefly reviewed as a preparation for further discussions in the last section.
+In this section, we will first introduce the time reversal symmetry and study the topological band theory of a topological insulator by a Hilbert bundle, which is a Quaternionic vector bundle over the momentum space.
+As a result, the Quaternionic K-theory, i.e., $KQ$-theory, can be used to classify all possible band structures of a topological insulator.
+Finally, the real Baum--Connes isomorphism for the free discrete group $\mathbb{Z}^d$ will be briefly reviewed as a preparation for the bulk-boundary correspondence.